rdkcentral/ThunderNanoServices/examples/DynamicJSONRPCErrorMessage/doc/DynamicJSONRPCErrorMessagePlugin.md

 <a id="head_Methods"></a>
 # Methods

-The following methods are provided by the Pollux plugin:
+The following methods are provided by the DynamicJSONRPCErrorMessage plugin:

 Built-in methods: